ssudarshaniitb/protectdb/ratis/README.md

+# Ratis Source code Changes (based on ratis.apache.org):

+(1) Receive requests from external client (or input file)

+(2) (After consensus) When committing requests to Raft log, send requests to local database wrapper

+(3) Subscribe to Kafka result Topic and poll for transaction results from each replica

+(4) (optional) add digital signature to responses

+(5) Modified 'filestore' client to not save each message to separate file

+For details on files changed, please refer README_files_modified.txt

-Steps to compile and run Ratis :
+# Steps to compile and run Ratis :

 1) ./mvnw clean package